How much does your data exploration overfit? Controlling bias via information usage: When is bias large or small? The view from information usage

 As an example, suppose each $X_i \in \mathbb{R}^{d}$ is a $d$--dimensional feature vector, and $\mathcal{F}=\{f_{\theta}: \theta \in \mathbb{R}^{d}\} $ consists of all linear classifiers of the form $f_{\theta}(x) = \mathbf{1}(x^T \theta \geq 0)$.
 A training algorithm might set $\hat{f}=f_{\hat{\theta}}$ by choosing the parameter vector that minimizes the number of mis-classifications on the training set.
 This procedure tends to overfit the noise in the training data, and as a result the average training of $\hat{f}$ can be much smaller than its true error rate.
 The risk of over-fitting tends to increase with the dimension $d$, since higher dimensional models allow the algorithm to fit more complicated, but spurious, patterns in the training set.

 The field of statistical learning provides numerous bounds on the magnitude of overfitting based on more general notions of the complexity of an arbitrary function class $\mathcal{F}$, with the most influential being the Vapnik-Chervonenkis dimension, or VC-dimension\footnote{The VC-dimension of $\mathcal{F}$ is the size of the largest set it shatters.
 A set $\{x_1,..,x_m\}\in \mathcal{X}$ is shattered by $\mathcal{F}$ if for any choice of labels $y_1,..,y_m \in \mathcal{Y}$, there is some $f\in \mathcal{F}$ with $f(x_i)=y_i$ for all $i$.}.
+While the focus is on overfitting of the training data, similar concerns apply to overfitting the validation data.

 The next proposition provides information-usage bounds the degree of over-fitting, and then shows that mutual information is upper-bounded by the VC--dimension of $\mathcal{F}$.
 Therefore, information-usage is always constrained by function-class complexity. \begin{prop} Let $\mathbf{x}\equiv(x_1,...,x_n)$, $\mathbf{Y}\equiv(Y_1,...,Y_n)$, $\hat{f}(\mathbf{x}) \equiv (\hat{f}(x_1),...\hat{f}(x_n))$ and $\log_{+}(z) \equiv \max\{1, \log(z)\}$.
 Then,